madalinagriza/maky-frontend/API_SPEC.md

 ---
 ### POST /api/UserAccount/setPrivateAccountStatus

-**Description:** Sets the 'isPrivateAccount' status for a given user.
+**Description:** Sets the 'isPrivateAccount' status for a given user, which hides their account from anyone who is not already an approved friend.

 **Authentication:** Requires a valid `sessionId`.
 The user is automatically extracted from the session.